ESGF/esgf-docker/_sources/testing_guide.txt

    * password=changeit

 * ORP: https://my-node.esgf.org/esg-orp/.
 Check you can login with the credentials above.
 * TDS: https://my-node.esgf.org/thredds.
 Check you can browse the catalogs, and download one file after logging in.
+* ESGF-Auth web client: https://my-node.esgf.org/esgf-auth/home/ .
+Check you can login with the openid and password above, and with at least one other external openid.
 * SLCS: https://my-node.esgf.org/slcs/admin/.
 Check you can log in as root administrator using:

   * username=rootAdmin
   * password=changeit